maxemerick/maxemerick.github.io/_pages/about.md

   - /about.html
 ---

-I am currently a PhD candidate at the Univeristy of California Santa Barbara specializing in dyanical systems, control theory, and applied mathematics.
-My current research focuses on optimal control of density-based systems, with applications in fluids, stochastics, and swarm robotics.
+I am a PhD candidate at the Univeristy of California Santa Barbara specializing in dynamical systems, control theory, and applied mathematics.
+My current research focuses on optimal control of density-based systems, with applications in fluid and stochastic systems and swarm robotics.

 I obtained my BS in Mechanical Engineering from California Polytechnic State Univeristy San Luis Obispo in 2020.
 During this time, I worked in the Flight Test Data System (FTDS) Lab under the supervision of [Dr. Russel Westphal](https://me.calpoly.edu/faculty/rvwestph/).
 I obtained my MS in Mechanical Engineering from the University of California Santa Barbara in 2022 in the Dynamics and Controls Lab under the supervision of [Dr. Bassam Bamieh](https://sites.engineering.ucsb.edu/~bamieh/).

-I have completed industry internships with Tesla in Fremont, CA, and Panasonic Avionics Corporation in Bothell, WA.
+I have completed industry internships both with Tesla in Fremont, CA, and with Panasonic Avionics in Bothell, WA.

-Recent Updates
+Recent News
 ------
-May 2025: Won Outstanding TA award.
-See news article (here).
+May 2025: I'm excited to share that I just won our department's Outstanding Teaching Assistant Award.
+News article [here](link).

-Mar 2025: We just submitted a new paper "Incompressible Optimal Transport and Applications in Fluid Mixing".
-Read the preprint (here).
+Mar 2025: We just submitted a new paper, titled "Incompressible Optimal Transport and Applications in Fluid Mixing", to the 64th IEEE Conference on Decision and Control.
+Preprint available [here](https://arxiv.org/abs/2504.01109).

-Dec 2024: I gave a talk at the 62nd IEEE Conference on Decision and Control titled "Causal Tracking of Distributions in Wasserstein Space: A Model Predictive Control Scheme".
-Slides available (here).
+Dec 2024: I presented our paper "Causal Tracking of Distributions in Wasserstein Space: A Model Predictive Control Scheme" at the 63rd IEEE Conference on Decision and Control.
+Slides available [here](../files/CDC_24_slides.pdf).

 Nov 2024: I gave a talk at the 44th Southern California Control Workshop titled "Tracking Control in the Wasserstein Space".
 Slides available (here).